"The geography of the Missouri and the most convenient water communication to the Pacific ocean is a desideratum not yet satisfied."

 When Thomas Jefferson wrote these words, he could only hope that he was finally on the eve of realizing his western desideratum.
 In two days Meriwether Lewis would leave Washington to meet William Clark and begin their 'Voyage of Discovery' to the Pacific Ocean.
 However, the Lewis and Clark Expedition was not Jefferson's first attempt at initiating western exploration.

 Jefferson's original overture for a western exploratory party was directed to Revolutionary War hero, George Rogers Clark.
 He begins his 1783 letter to Clark with the two topics which pulled his thoughts westward: science and politics.
 He thanks Clark for sending him shells and seeds and assures him that he would be pleased to have as many bones, teeth and tusks of the mammoth as Clark might be able to find.
 Then within the same paragraph Jefferson reveals his apprehension at the rumor that money was being raised in England for exploration between the Mississippi and the Pacific, and even though it was professed as only for knowledge, he feared colonization.
 Jefferson then wonders, if money could be raised in this country for western exploration, "How would you like to lead such a party?"
-Clark declines Jefferson's request for financial reasons, but as a hero of the western theatre of the Revolution, he was quite knowledgeable of the Indians of the northwest territory and offered advice on how to best proceed among the Indian peoples, advice which Jefferson stored away for future use.
-In later correspondence Clark would recommend his youngest brother, William, as also knowledgeable of the Indian territory and, "well qualified almost for any business."
+Clark declines Jefferson's request for financial reasons, but as a hero of the western theatre of the Revolution, he was quite knowledgeable of the Native Americans of the Northwest Territory and offered advice on how to best proceed among the Native American communities, advice which Jefferson stored away for future use.
+In later correspondence Clark would recommend his youngest brother, William, as also knowledgeable of the Indian Territory and, "well qualified almost for any business."

 While in Paris as minister to France, Jefferson joined in a plan for an American explorer named John Ledyard to cross Russia, obtain water passage to some point on the North American coast, and explore from the Pacific eastward.
 Jefferson supported the venture but noted that despite Ledyard's ingenuity and information, "Unfortunately he has too much imagination."
 Ledyard was arrested within 200 miles of Kamschatka, escorted to the Polish border and charged not to set foot within Russian territory again.